 I fell in love with this house and miniature woodland when I first met him but he needed some serious love and attention.
 So I spent a long time renovating him whilst aiming to keep the original feeling and character of the place.
 The end result is quirky, original and totally unique thanks to a peppered mix of antiques, personal random treasures and beautiful vintage wallpapers.

 On the ground floor you'll find a lovely sunny sitting room with an open fire, bespoke inlayed mirror work and a huge, comfy sofa.
 There is also a sofa bed ( sleeping two) and a single day bed with another single pull out trundle stored underneath.

 The Rock'n'Roll kitchen features bespoke hand-carved peacock panel doors and a leopard print floor.
-There is also a snug bedroom stuffed with books and two large single antique French beds and a bathroom with power shower.
+There is also a snug bedroom stuffed with books and two large single antique French beds and a bathroom with a rainwater shower.
 Upstairs there are four more double bedrooms (3 with double beds and one with a king sized) and another bathroom.
 The bathroom is a jack and jill bathroom with a big bath with another rainwater shower over.

 The beautiful woodland garden features an 'English Faery Dell', complete with frogs and mirror balls, and there's a sheltered South facing terrace with tables and chairs, perfect for al fresco dining in the summer.

 We have no off road parking; its inner city and the house is Georgian.
 Parking is residents only parking with meter parking as well.
 I will be able to supply a couple of parking permits should you book during the week.
 It is free at the weekends and after 5pm and before 9am.